Harmless Mold and Fungi in the Soil

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

 What is soil mold?

-Soil mold is an encompassing term for various types of fungi that set up their home in the soil of your plants.
+Soil mold is an encompassing term for various types of fungi that live in your houseplant soil.
 This typically shows up as a white, fuzzy-looking layer on the surface of the soil and may smell a little like damp.

-Mold is drawn to wet, humid conditions and feeds on decaying organic matter, so it's attracted to poorly-draining soils and / or recently-watered plants, but is very unlikely to affect dry soil.
+Mold is grows in wet, humid conditions and feeds on decaying organic matter, so it's attracted to poorly-draining soils and / or recently-watered plants, but is very unlikely to affect dry soil.

 Is soil mold harmful to your plants?

 As soil mold only feeds on decaying matter, it's not interested in eating your living plants.
 Therefore, it'll stay in the soil and won't spread up to the rest of the plant, so you don't need to worry about it harming your plants.